 The Bottom Line

 Whole grain oats are considered as a nutritious addition to a regular diet routine.
-When taking into account the benefits of oats and all of the potential uses, there is no doubt that oat milk is a valuable staple to keep in your fridge or pantry shelves!
+When taking into account the benefits of oats and all of the potential uses, there is no doubt that oat milk is healthy and a valuable staple to keep in your fridge or pantry shelves!

 The most important factors to consider when purchasing oat milk are the texture, ingredients, taste and price.
 The freshness, mouthfeel, price point and amount of additives are fairly important because you want an oat milk that tastes fresh without unnecessary preservatives or paying an for an overpriced drink.